azhuge233/SteamDB-FreeGames-dotnet/README.md

 ### Update:
 I've already found a simple, no browser extensions reqired solution to solve the captcha, it's been runnning for months with no critical error, but I'm still not planning to update this repo.

-## No longer maintained, head [here](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/No-longer-maintained) for more information.
+## No longer maintained, head to [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki) for more information.

 A CLI tool that
  - Fetches free games info from SteamDB